Senor101/Sagarmatha-Fruits_API/README.md

 # SAGARMATHA_FRUITS_API

+Simple CRUD API for a local fruit business.

 <!--- If we have only one group/collection, then no need for the "ungrouped" heading -->

+# RESTFUL APIs

 1. [GET FRUITS](#1-get-fruits)
 1. [GET FRUIT BY ID](#2-get-fruit-by-id)